-SYMBOL NAME DESCRIPTION SRT Step Rate Interval The time interval between step pulses issued by the FDC.
+SYMBOL NAME DESCRIPTION SK Skip Flag When set to 1, sectors containing a deleted data address mark will automatically be skipped during the execution of Read Data.
+If Read Deleted is executed, only sectors with a deleted address mark will be accessed.
+When set to "0", the sector is read or written the same as the read and write commands.
+SRT Step Rate Interval The time interval between step pulses issued by the FDC.
 Programmable from 0.5 to 8 milliseconds in increments of 0.5 ms at the 1 Mbit data rate.
 Refer to the SPECIFY command for actual delays.
-ST0 ST1 ST2 ST3 Status 0 Status 1 Status 2 Status 3 Registers within the FDC which store status information after a command has been executed.
+ST0 Status 0 Registers within the FDC which store status information after a ST1 Status 1 command has been executed.
 This status information is available to the host during the result phase after command execution.
-WGATE Write Gate Alters timing of WE to allow for pre-erase loads in perpendicular drives.
+ST2 Status 2 ST3 Status 3 WGATE Write Gate Alters timing of WE to allow for pre-erase loads in perpendicular drives.